docknetwork/api-docs/source/index.html.md

 </aside>

 ## Authentication
-To use the Dock API, you must first obtain an API Key by signing into https://console.api.dock.io.
+The Dock API uses API keys to authenticate requests, you can obtain an API Key by signing into https://console.api.dock.io.
 For requests, the API Key has to be included in the header, and the website will use a password-free way through email links.

 * API Key (accessToken)
     - Parameter Name: **DOCK-API-TOKEN**, in: header.